 Play it down when you’re dining as a group or family.
-If you’re cooking, it takes a little bit more effort to cook as per everyone’s liking (read: 11 cool tricks to cooking healthier and meal prep tips for weight loss) and while dining out, don’t always insist on going to a place which serves only healthy food.
+If you’re cooking, it takes a little bit more effort to cook as per everyone’s liking (read: meal prep tips for weight loss) and while dining out, don’t always insist on going to a place that serves only healthy food.
 Go easy.
 You can always ask for less salt and sauce and skip the dessert.

 Some good reads on a healthy diet:

 - 5 simple ways to make your diet plan work